vingstar/PrivateAI_papers_and_libs/README.md

 ### Secrecy [link](https://arxiv.org/pdf/2102.01048.pdf)
 > Liagouris, John, Vasiliki Kalavri, Muhammad Faisal, and Mayank Varia.
 "Secrecy: Secure collaborative analytics on secret-shared data." arXiv preprint arXiv:2102.01048 (2021).

 This paper provides a solution to secure multi-party data analytics.
 The highlight is that this solution is based on the already secret-shared data rather than the plaintext data held by different party.
-The means that some optimizations base on preprocessing on plaintext input data, such as these proposed by [Conclave](https://arxiv.org/pdf/1902.06288.pdf), can not be used.
+This means that some optimizations base on preprocessing on plaintext input data, such as these proposed by [Conclave](https://arxiv.org/pdf/1902.06288.pdf), can not be used.